codurance/site/_posts/2016-02-08-command-prompt-envy.md

 1. Change this line ```ZSH_THEME="your current theme"``` to ```ZSH_THEME="bullet-train"```
 2. Save the file and exit your editor
-3. Close and reopen Babun.
+3. Close and reopen Babun
 4. You will be greeted with... a disappointing result :(

-But don't despair we will fix it :)
+But don't despair, we will fix it :)

-You need a font that supports powerline, I suggest [Consolas for powerline](https://github.com/runsisi/consolas-font-for-powerline) but any font that supports powerline should work.
+You need a font that supports powerline.
+I suggest [Consolas for powerline](https://github.com/runsisi/consolas-font-for-powerline), but any font that supports powerline should work.

 1. Download it, double click it and select install on the dialog: <img src="http://imgur.com/0vQXJyS.png" class="img img-responsive style-screengrab">